HuibSmeets/PulseFlow/README.md

 **PulseFlow** is a small Arduino sketch that connects via BLE to a HR fitness sensor like those from Garmin, Wahoo and others.
 The fan is connected to a PWM controllable AC dimmer.
 These AC dimmers can be sourced from marketplaces like AliExpress.

 ## Warning
 BE AWARE THAT YOU'LL BE WORKING WITH DEADLY LIVE VOLTAGES.
-TAKE APPROPRIATE SAFETY MEASURES WHEN CONNECTING PARTS AND USING THE DEVICE YOU CREATED.
+TAKE APPROPRIATE SAFETY MEASURES WHEN CONNECTING PARTS AND WHILE USING THE DEVICE YOU CREATED.

 ## Limitations